Feminist Perspectives on Rape

 Many rapes lead to additional harms beyond those intrinsic to the rape itself.
 Some rapes cause pregnancy or sexually transmitted diseases (including HIV infection), and some rapists physically injure their victims.
 Victims who do not reveal their rapes to others, whether due to shame or to the expectation that they will not be believed, experience profound isolation and lack of support; and indeed, many who do report their rapes are disbelieved or blamed by friends, family, and/or police.
+Even those survivors who are believed too often face, as Alcoff points out, a kind of “preemptive disauthorization or assumption that [they] are incapable of measured and thoughtful analysis” (2018, 50).
 Due to both low reporting levels and low conviction rates, relatively few victims see their rapists punished; many of those raped by relatives, co-workers, friends, or other ongoing acquaintances must then face continuing interaction with the rapist, while those raped by strangers often fear that the rapist will find and re-victimize them.

 With or without these additional harms (but especially with them), rape constitutes severe trauma.
 Undergoing trauma shatters the victim’s most basic assumptions about herself and her safety in the world.
 According to Brison, who survived a violent rape and attempted murder, trauma